k-wall/amq-online-pdb-example/README.md

 queue availability during an OpenShift Upgrade.
 It does not achieve message availability.
 Messages will be stranded on a broker whilst that node is upgrade, as soon the broker pod comes back, the messages will be available again.

+AMQ Online *prefers* that brokers are run on separate nodes (anti-affinity).
+If there are more brokers than nodes, the kubernetes scheduler will have no choice than to co-locate brokers.
+This could result in partitions from the same queue being scheduled to the same node which may lead to a queue unavailability during upgrade.

 ## Prereqiistes

 1.  https://github.com/rh-messaging/cli-rhea